FAQs

 I don’t live in Missouri, do I need to cover travel expenses to Saint Louis?

-No, we will cover one round trip flight expense to Saint Louis, MO.
+No, we will cover the expense of one round trip flight to/from Saint Louis, MO.

 I don’t really know what ‘doing research’ means?